vishwasadiga1/CODSOFT/README.md

   - User Interface: Design an intuitive and user-friendly interface.

-A Quote of the day app
+- Quote of the day app

    - That displays a new inspiring quote or message each day.
    - Allow users to share their favorite quotes with others.